Touring Broadway’s ‘A Bronx Tale’ to make its State College debut Oct. 30

 “A Bronx Tale,” based on the original direction by two-time Oscar winner Robert De Niro and four-time Tony winner Jerry Zaks, will feature tour direction by Stephen Edlund with choreography by Tony winner Sergio Trujillo.

 The creative team also includes: Beowulf Boritt, scenic design; William Ivey Long, costume design; Howell Binkley, lighting design; Gareth Owen, sound design; Paul Huntley, hair and wig design; Anne Ford-Coates, makeup design; Stewart/Whitley, casting; and Robert Westley, fight coordinator.
 Music supervision and arrangements are by Ron Melrose and orchestrations are by Doug Besterman.

 “A Bronx Tale” evolved from the one-man Off-Broadway play of the same title, written and performed by Palminteri in 1989.
 During the original Off-Broadway and subsequent Los Angeles engagements, De Niro came to see the show.
 He brought the story and star Palminteri to the screen in 1993, making his film directorial debut in the process.
 Following the success of the film, Palminteri performed the one-man show on Broadway in the 2007–08 season.

 The original Broadway cast album is available on Ghostlight Records in digital formats, with CDs in stores and online.

 Northwest sponsors the State College performance.

-Artistic Viewpoints, an informal moderated discussion featuring a visiting artist or artists, is offered in Eisenhower one hour before the performance and is free for ticket holders.
+Artistic Viewpoints, an informal moderated discussion featuring “A Bronx Tale” orchestra musicians Jason Bell (assistant conductor/keyboards) and Todd Barnhart (woodwinds), is offered in Eisenhower one hour before the performance and is free for ticket holders.
 Artistic Viewpoints regularly fills to capacity, so seating is available on a first-arrival basis.